singchia/singchia.github.io/_posts/2018-01-29-Concurrency-Patterns-Summary-And-Implementation.md

 ## Background

 This post illustrates several types of concurrency patterns which are most used in my work environment.
-It's all about how to use and control routines, those may exist as goroutines in golang or threads in c/c++.
+It's all about how to use and control routines which may exist as goroutines in golang or threads in c/c++.

-You may want to keep a operation from blocking the whole system, to limit routines within a certain amount, or even control them more precisely.
+You may want to keep a operation from blocking the whole system.
+To limit routines within a certain amount, or even control them more precisely.

 Here are rough classifications of patterns: